 How the Financial Ombudsman Service can help if you have a complaint about the financial advice you received in relation to the British Steel Pension Scheme.

 The industry regulator, the Financial Conduct Authority (FCA), wrote to around 8,000 people who transferred out of the British Steel Pensions Scheme (BSPS) following the financial advice they received.
-In the letter and guidance they published, the FCA stated about becoming aware of concerns about the financial advice received by BSPS members.

 At the time, the scheme was being restructured, prompting many of the members to consider whether they should transfer out of a Defined Benefit (DB) scheme to a personal pension scheme.
 You can read more about types of workplace pensions and transferring out of them.